A rare progressive neurological disorder, corticobasal syndrome (CBS) is a condition that causes changes in language skills, movement, or both.

 Alien limb phenomenon is also common in persons with CBS where a limb will carry out actions or assume certain positions without the awareness of the affected person.

-Some individuals will also go through jerky or lightening-like movements.
+Some individuals will also go through jerky or lightning-like movements.

 Communication can become difficult